ZiqingWang-00/p8105_hw2_zw2899/analysis_notebook.md

 ## # … with 806 more rows
 ```

+The above dataset has 816 observations and 3 variables.
+It records the
+monthly unemployment rate (%) from 1948 to 2015.

 Join the datasets by merging the snp data into the pols data, and
 merging the unemployment data into the result.